Gary Mark Smith

 Gary Mark Smith (born April 27, 1956) is an American street photographer.
-Smith is noted for his pioneering global range and his empathetic and literal style of photography sometimes captured in extremely hazardous circumstances.
+He develops global range and his empathetic and literal style of photography sometimes captured in extremely hazardous circumstances.

 Early life and education

-Smith was born in Bethlehem, Pennsylvania.
-His first photographs were taken while growing up on his family farm outside Kutztown.
+Smith was born in Bethlehem, Pennsylvania, on April 27, 1956.
+His first photographs were taken while growing up on his family farm outside Kutztown, Pennsylvania.
 In high school, he began photographing street life in Washington Square in nearby New York City.

-In 1984, he earned a Bachelor of Science in journalism from the University of Kansas in Lawrence.
-In 1996 he earned a Master of Arts degree, the product of a full teaching fellowship provided by Purdue University in West Lafayette, Indiana.
+In 1984, he earned a Bachelor of Science degree in journalism from the University of Kansas in Lawrence.
+In 1996, he earned a Master of Arts degree, the product of a full teaching fellowship provided by Purdue University in West Lafayette, Indiana.

 Career

-Smith launched his career in Autumn 1978 and made street photography, blurring the line between journalism (documentary) and art.
+Smith launched his career in Autumn 1978 and made street photography, blurring the line between journalism and art.
 His projects included: